 In their struggle against Carthage, the Romans invaded the peninsula in 206 BC, crushing the resistance of the native Iberians and soon transforming Andalucia into one of their richest and best organised colonies, which they called Betis, crisscrossing the region with paved roads.
 Roman galleys sailed up its main river, now called the Guadalquivir, as far as Cordoba, where they took on board amphorae of olive oil and wine for exportation to Rome.
-Under the Romans, in the 4th century, Spain became a Christian country, and the Spanish language - perhaps the closest modern tongue to Latin - began to take its current shape.
+Under the Romans, in the 4th century AD, Spain became a Christian country, and the Spanish language - perhaps the closest modern tongue to Latin - began to take its current shape.
 More>

 The Dark Ages

-After the collapse of the Empire, Andalucia was devastated by successive waves of barbarian tribes coming from northern Europe, with the eventual predomination of the Visigoths.
+After the collapse of the Roman Empire, Andalucia was devastated by successive waves of barbarian tribes coming from northern Europe, with the eventual predominance of the Visigoths.
 This warlike people reigned chaotically over the peninsula for almost two centuries, leaving Spain open to the invasion of the Moors - Islamic warriors from Arabia and North Africa - in the year 711, and who called the region al-Andalus because they associated it with the Vandals, one of the barbarian tribes who had, several centuries earlier, swept across the Strait of Gibraltar into North Africa.
 More>

 The Moors made the region their home for eight centuries and permanently marked it with their cultural legacy, signs of which are still visible in monuments such as the Mosque of Cordoba and the Alhambra Palace in Granada.
 It was not until the 13th century that the Christian reconquest reached Andalucia, seizing the cities of Cordoba and Seville.
 By the end of the 15th century, the Catholic Monarchs, Isabel of Castille and Ferdinand of Aragon, had taken the last stronghold of the Moors, Granada and the Alhambra Palace.
 Read more about Spain’s Moorish History.